 Concomitant treatment of CAD/PAD with ASA in patients with previous haemorrhagic or lacunar stroke, or any stroke within a month (see section 4.4).

 Hepatic disease associated with coagulopathy and clinically relevant bleeding risk including cirrhotic patients with Child Pugh B and C (see section 5.2).

 Pregnancy and breast feeding (see section 4.6).

-Efficacy and safety of Xarelto has been investigated in combination with the antiplatelet agents aspirin and clopidogrel/ticlopidine.
+In ACS patients, efficacy and safety of Xarelto 2.5 mg have been investigated in combination with the antiplatelet agents ASA alone or ASA plus clopidogrel/ticlopidine.
 Treatment in combination with other antiplatelet agents, e.g. prasugrel or ticagrelor, has not been studied and is not recommended.

 Clinical surveillance in line with anticoagulation practice is recommended throughout the treatment period.

 As with other anticoagulants, patients taking Xarelto are to be carefully observed for signs of bleeding.
 It is recommended to be used with caution in conditions with increased risk of haemorrhage.
 Xarelto administration should be discontinued if severe haemorrhage occurs.